-The 13 Day Mountaineering course is the most comprehensive course we offer and is an incredible opportunity to learn basic mountaineering skills, rock climbing techniques and advanced alpine climbing topics in the North and Central Cascades.
-This course essentially combines the 6 day mountaineering course, the 5 day rock climbing for mountaineers course and many aspects of our 8 day intermediate course as well.
+The 13 Day Mountaineering Course is the most comprehensive course we offer and is an incredible opportunity to learn basic mountaineering skills, rock climbing techniques and advanced alpine climbing topics in the North and Central Cascades.
+This course essentially combines the 6-Day Mountaineering Course, the 5-Day Rock Climbing Course, as well as many aspects of our 8-Day Intermediate Course.
 The North Cascades are unique in that they provide the ideal training ground among a variety of readily accessible terrain.
-This is a challenging and arduous course, however, it will leave the student with a great skill set in which to help facilitate their climbing career.
-Whether that be guided or unguided; the 13 Day will certainly provide a great education and leave a lasting impression.
+This is a challenging course that will leave the student with a solid skill set to jumpstart their climbing career as well as amazing memories from nearly two weeks of exploring the best climbing Washington has to offer.

-Our first six days are usually spent on Mt.
-Baker, and then we move to a rock climbing venue, generally the fantastic crags of Mazama, WA which have some of the best sport climbing in Washington.
+Our first six days are usually spent on Mount Baker and then we move to a rock climbing venue, generally the fantastic crags of Mazama, WA which have some of the best sport climbing in Washington.
 After we learn the ropes of rock climbing, we plunge deep into the North Cascades to put our new skills to the test on exhilarating alpine climbs.
-This program will include two challenging summit attempts on varying terrain.
+This program will include several challenging summit attempts on varying terrain.
 This course serves as a prerequisite for many of Alpine Ascents’ intermediate-level climbs and is a stepping stone to more technically difficult climbs around the world.

 Increasing technical knowledge/skills in all aspects of snow, ice and alpine rock climbing including: